Are We Headed for Another Great Depression?

 - Business credit is needed for businesses so they can continue to run on a daily basis.
 Without credit, small businesses can't grow, stifling the 65 percent of all new jobs that they provide.

 - Bank near-failures frightened depositors into taking out their cash.
 Although the Federal Deposit Insurance Corporation insures these deposits, some became concerned that this agency would also run out of money.
 Commercial banks depend on consumer deposits to fund their day-to-day business, as well as make loans.

 - High oil prices could return once U.S. shale producers are forced out of business.
 Millions of jobs were lost when oil prices plummeted.
 At the same time, many consumers bought new cars and SUVs when gas prices were low.
 They will be pinched when prices rise again.

 - Deflation is an even bigger threat.
-One reason the Fed doesn't want to raise rates is that inflation has yet to reach its goal of 2 percent annual price increase.
 Low oil and gas prices have had a deflationary impact, and so has a 25 percent increase in the U.S. dollar that depresses import prices.
-These deflationary pressures seem like a boon to consumers.
-But they make it difficult for businesses to raise wages.
+These deflationary pressures seem like a boon to consumers, but they make it difficult for businesses to raise wages.
 The result could be a downward spiral.
-That's similar to what happened during the Great Depression.
+That is similar to what happened during the Great Depression.